Kotlin/kotlinx.coroutines/integration/README.md

 # Coroutines integration

 This directory contains modules that provide integration with various asynchronous callback- and future-based libraries.
-Module name below corresponds to the artifact name in Maven/Gradle.
+Module names below correspond to the artifact names in Maven/Gradle.

 ## Modules